 Las Vegas: University of Nevada, Las Vegas

-Planned Features and Technologies
+Features and Technologies

-- Handicapped accessible features, such as adjustable kitchen countertops and shelves allow for ease of access and reduce the physical strain of daily tasks
+- Handicapped accessible features, such as adjustable kitchen countertops and shelves allow for ease of access and reduce the physical strain of daily tasks.

-- Simple circulation paths allow for and encourage movement
+- Simple circulation paths allow for and encourage movement.

-- A combination of deep overhangs and an adjustable wall partition provide shading during the summer and maximize passive heating in the winter
+- A combination of deep overhangs and an adjustable wall partition provide shading during the summer and maximize passive heating in the winter.

 - A heating and cooling system uses integrated indoor and outdoor temperature and humidity sensors to select between radiant floor heating and mini-split heat pumps in colder months.
 During warmer months, cooling options are air conditioning from the same mini-splits and cross-ventilation with low-energy fans.

-- A smart inverter that can operate on a time-of-use utility schedule and can island to allow for electrical operations during a grid outage.
+- A smart inverter can operate on a time-of-use utility schedule and can island to allow for electrical operations during a grid outage.